rdang-nhu/PLANS/README.md

 #### Rosette solver

+**IMPORTANT:** the 2021 Rosette 4.0 release is not backwards compatible and breaks the code, see [release information](https://github.com/emina/rosette/releases).
+I recommend using Rosette 3.2.

 For installing Racket and the Rosette solver, please see the instructions in the [official repository](https://github.com/emina/rosette).

 #### PLY